bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:13 PM CT, April 11</p>
+<p class="updated_time"> Latest data: 12:30 PM CT, April 11</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 66°, which is 1° **warmer** than yesterday.
-Tomorrow is expected to be 15° **warmer** than today.
+Today's high is 67°, which is 1° **warmer** than yesterday.
+Tomorrow is expected to be 14° **warmer** than today.

 Currently:

-- 56°
+- 58°
-- Mostly Clear
+- Overcast
-- 53% humidity
+- 51% humidity
-- 7 mph wind
+- 8 mph wind
-- 15% cloud cover
+- 99% cloud cover
 - 39 AQI 🟩
 - 0.1 inches of rain expected in the next 48 hours